 Students of the 21st century are aiming to become critical thinkers.
 Practically, our students need to express their curiosity into sensible questions.
 Therefore, they have to be taught not only how to ask questions but also how to formulate the right questions, thereby promoting critical thinking skills.

 As teachers, we have to keep in mind that we should not only be sharing with the students the information they need.
 Let them be heard in your classroom.
 Let’s keep ourselves offstage.
 This will help students to become more independent learners.

 To develop the higher-order thinking skills of our students we need to re-evaluate our skill in using Bloom’s Taxonomy by Benjamin Bloom.
 It is a way of challenging our students in a constructive manner.
 As we consider the levels of our students, it is equally important to classify learning objectives we set for them to accomplish interaction.

 Allowing our students to express themselves fully and to make them the center of the educational process as it should be, will really make a difference.
 Turning our students into critical thinkers is also making them good at questioning.

 As we empower the students to be more involved in the learning process, we are actually helping them become problem solvers and decision-makers.
 Open-ended questions help students start an interactive discussion.

-Let me show you an example of how to benefit the power of using open-ended questions.
+Let me show you an example of how to benefit from the power of using open-ended questions.
 As an English teacher, I always indulge my students to read stories of varying levels of difficulties.

 It’s a common scenario in an English class.
 But how to engage my students?
 Will asking them ‘what’s the title of the selection’ make them think critically at the beginning?
 Obviously, the answer is NO.

 Let’s admit it.
 Asking basic informational questions will make learners with difficulty speak out.
 But, as teachers, we should not stop right there.
 By asking questions with no single right answer, we are allowing our students to think creatively and analytically.